W-Floyd/furnace/README.md

 Personally, I see no difference between 512px and 1024px at 4K unless I mash myself up close to some blocks and look close, so I recommend 512px as a maximum for day to day use.
 You're free to do what you like, though you'll need more than 16GB RAM to render 4096px.

-A good rule of thumb - if you can't render it, you can't play it, or the size below it.
+A good rule of thumb - if you can't render it, you can't (or don't need to) play it, and probably the size below it.

 ## Known issues